ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ## Classic Solutions

+Once again, we already have a solution...

 Arguably the most important technical component of Etherem Classic (and all useful blockchains) is Proof of Work; the only known concensus mechanism that is able to provide the qualities needed to appraoch _Sovereign Grade_ decentralization.
 The application of Proof of Work as a consensus mechanism for Blockchain execution was the keystone crowning acheivement in the genious design of Bitcoin.
-It's applicaiton, for the first time, solved the [Byzantine Generals Problem](#TODo) and thus provided a decentralized [solution to double spending](#TODO), making blockchains possible.
+It's applicaiton, for the first time, solved the [Byzantine Generals Problem](https://en.wikipedia.org/wiki/Byzantine_fault) and thus provided a decentralized solution to double spending, a discovery that made blockchain technology as we know it viable.

 TODO explain why PoW is better ina asummary